 Manasquan home prices are not only among the most expensive in New Jersey, but Manasquan real estate also consistently ranks among the most expensive in America.

-Manasquan is a decidedly white-collar borough, with fully 90.56% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Manasquan is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Manasquan who work in sales jobs (18.81%), management occupations (13.19%), and office and administrative support (12.74%).
+Manasquan is a decidedly white-collar borough, with fully 89.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Manasquan is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Manasquan who work in sales jobs (13.61%), food service (13.40%), and management occupations (12.00%).

 Also of interest is that Manasquan has more people living here who work in computers and math than 95% of the places in the US.